patrickaubertdelaruee/lbc-llm-lab/README.md

 load FullyLocal.ipynb notebook in jupyter and execute

-## Lab excersices
+## Lab exercises

 1. Time vectorizing and query of a document with the default hardware accelerated setup.
 Disable hardware acceleration and redo timing.
 How much better or worse did the lab setup perform?

 2. Find out what the machine cost was for the lab (so far).
 How much would you expect to pay per day in continuous operation?

 3. Query the API from the commandline.
 Hint: you can send requests to web services with curl.
 The API is well documented.

+4. Tune the prompt and observe if response quality improves

+5. Gain access to github and submit your answers in a directory in the repo called lab-results.